Nonequilibrium thermodynamic foundation of the grand-potential phase field model

 We show here that the grand-potential phase field model proposed by Plapp \cite{Plapp2011} actually minimizes the Helmholtz free energy under proper boundary conditions.
-Here, `minimize' pertains to non-equilibrium thermodynamics: the free energy not only reaches an extremum at equilibrium, as described in classical thermodynamics, but also decreases monotonically with time (energy dissipation or the energy being a Lyapunov functional \cite{Langer1986,Penrose1990}).
-Moreover, the concept of `equilibrium' should be viewed as a state where all fast processes have happened while all slow processes have not, as highlighted by Feynman \cite{Feynman2018}.
+Here, ``minimize'' pertains to nonequilibrium thermodynamics: the free energy not only reaches an extremum at equilibrium, as described in classical thermodynamics, but also decreases monotonically with time (energy dissipation or the energy being a Lyapunov functional \cite{Langer1986,Penrose1990}).
+Moreover, the concept of ``equilibrium'' should be viewed as a state where all fast processes have happened while all slow processes have not, as highlighted by Feynman \cite{Feynman2018}.
 For example, solidification of an alloy can often be approximated as a process that takes place in \textit{thermal equilibrium}, a state with rapid heat diffusion and slow mass diffusion.
-Thus, in the isothermal case, heat exchange is fast and temperature remains uniform while mass diffusion exists as a non-equilibrium process.
+Thus, in the isothermal case, heat exchange is fast and temperature remains uniform while mass diffusion exists as a nonequilibrium process.
 The Helmholtz free energy decreases monotonically in this process.
-The case where the total grand potential is monotonically decreasing is related to the presence of \textit{chemical equilibrium} at a timescale significantly longer than mass diffusion.
-An example analogous to isothermal is iso-chemical-potential (or iso-$\tilde{\mu}$), where mass exchange with the surroundings is fast to maintain the iso-$\tilde{\mu}$ condition, leading to the lack of mass conservation in the \textit{system}.
+The case where the total grand potential is monotonically decreasing is related to the presence of \textit{chemical equilibrium} at a timescale significantly longer than mass diffusion or a system with infinite diffusivity.
+An example analogous to isothermal is isochemical potential (or iso-$\tilde{\mu}$), where mass exchange with the surroundings is fast to maintain the iso-$\tilde{\mu}$ condition, leading to the lack of mass conservation in the \textit{system}.
+Note that not all phase field models are designed to conserve mass.
 As Plapp uses mass conservation in his model, the system is not under an iso-$\tilde{\mu}$ condition, and the total grand potential does not decrease monotonically in time, despite the grand potential reaching its minimum at equilibrium (when mass diffusion is done).
-This observation in no way renders Plapp's model incorrect, but this misapprehension could lead to substantive errors in interpreting the free energy functional and constructing thermodynamically-consistent phase field models.
+This observation in no way renders Plapp's model incorrect, but this misapprehension could lead to substantive errors in interpreting the free energy functional and constructing thermodynamically consistent phase field models.

 Let us briefly review Plapp's grand-potential phase field model \cite{Plapp2011}.
 The grand potential of a binary alloy system is defined as

 where $\phi$ is the phase field variable, $\tilde{\mu}$ is the diffusion potential, $\kappa$ is the gradient coefficient, $g(\phi)$ is the double-well function, $m$ is the height of the well, and the bulk grand-potential density is interpolated from the two phases